Pawtucket, Rhode Island: 2000 census

+The Cape Verdean Museum relocated to Pawtucket in 2022.

 According to the 2000 census, 20.6% of Pawtucket residents are French or French-Canadian.
 Like nearby cities Providence, Fall River, and New Bedford, Pawtucket hosts a significant population from across the former Portuguese Empire (11.6%), including a significant Cape Verdean population.

 Pawtucket is also one of the few areas of the United States with a significant Liberian population, mostly refugees from Charles Taylor's regime; Rhode Island has the highest per capita Liberian population in the country.
 Pawtucket has a high concentration of West Africans.